Skip to main content

 Transfer Agreements

-You do not have to complete all 5 Honors courses by the time you apply, but you should be on track to complete them by the spring semester before you transfer.
-This means that you can have 1 honors course remaining for the spring term, but the rest must be completed or in progress of being completed by the end of the Fall term when you apply.
-However, having all 5 done by the end of Fall when you apply may increase your chances of being accepted compared to having one honors course remaining for institutions like UCLA or UCI.
-That is why it's important to sign up for Honors courses at the beginning of the term, so that there are records of you being on track.
+You should try to complete all 5 Honors courses by the time you apply, but in some cases the 5th course is allowed to be taken later, in the spring semester before transfer.
+This means that you might have 1 honors course remaining for the spring term, but the rest must be completed or in progress of being completed by the end of the Fall term when you apply.
+However, keep in mind that having all 5 done by the end of Fall when you apply (compared to having one honors course remaining unfinished) will increase your chances of being accepted for institutions like UCLA or UCI.
+It's also very risky to leave the last course for Spring, because if you fail it, your admission can be rescinded after you get accepted for transfer, because that would violate the transfer agreement.

-There are also other requirements needed to be eligible for transfer agreements, such as not exceeding 1 dropped or failed Honors course, completing the community/global engagement service requirement (10 hours per year in program), completing all the required courses of your major with a grade of B or higher, and maintaining a GPA of 3.5 or higher.
+There are also other requirements needed to be eligible for transfer agreements, such as completing the Honors Research Seminar I, not exceeding 1 dropped or failed Honors course, completing the community/global engagement service requirement (20 hours by the end of last Fall), completing all the required courses of your major with a grade of B or higher, and maintaining a GPA of 3.5 or higher.
 Still, the agreements may differ and this is why it's important to check the transfer agreements of each university, as requirements vary and each has its own benefits.
 The website of the list of transfer partners is linked below:

 https://www.honorstransfercouncil.org/transfer-partners